Rivinger7/KATH/README.md

 >***git merge Beta-Branch***

- in origin branch, thank you!
+ in origin / main branch, thank you!